GalerkinToolkit/GalerkinToolkit.jl/docs/src/index.md

 ## What

-GalerkinToolkit provides a collection of tools to build computer codes to solve partial differential equations (PDEs) using finite element methods (FEMs) on different computing platforms, from laptops to modern GPU-based supercomputers.
+GalerkinToolkit provides a collection of tools to build computer codes to solve partial differential equations (PDEs).
+It provides the building blocks of finite element methods (FEMs) and supports different computing platforms, from laptops to modern GPU-based supercomputers.
 GalerkingToolkit is fully implemented in the [Julia programming language](https://julialang.org/) and provides (or it will soon provide) tools for:

 - Reading and partitioning computational meshes generated from external mesh generators ([`Gmsh`](https://gmsh.info/) at this moment).